Last updated on June 1st, 2024 at 10:43 am

 First need to determine what your skin tone is?
 We recommend this great “how-to” article from WikiHow.

-How to Pick the Best Shade of Nail Polish for your Skin Tone
+How to Match Your Nail Polish To Your Skin Tone

 Here’s the information we curated from multiple expert sources on how to match your nail polish to your skin tone: